The value of specialist learning facilities

 - owned and operated by Scottsdale High School

 - main function is as an outdoor education facility for students of all ages

 - also an excellent base for groups wishing to explore the north-east of Tasmania

 - provides a self-contained facility in the bush suitable for conducting training workshops.

-- To find out more visit the Mount Cameron Field Study Centre website.
+- To find out more about Mount Cameron Field Study Centre please contact Scottsdale High School.

 Sustainability Learning Centre:

 - offers innovative programs, within a carbon neutral purpose built facility, where learners can explore our dependence and impact on the environment using the inquiry lenses of energy, biodiversity, waste, water and culturally responsive learnings using the cross curriculum priorities of Sustainability and Aboriginal and Torres Strait Islander History and Cultures.